DTJF/libpruio/src/doc/_2_preparation.md

     crw-rw---- 1 root users 243, 7 Mai 17 07:25 /dev/uio7

-## Pin Claims ## {#sSecPinClaims}

-In order to test if the `cape_universal.dtbo` doesn't load any more, execute

-    ???

-The output shoul not have more the two lines like

-    ???

 # Debian Packages # {#SecDebPac}

-The easy way to benefit from \Proj is to install the Debian packages.
+The easy way to benefit from \Proj is to install the Debian packages (available for Wheezy and Jessie).
 They're not in mainline, yet, but provided in a PPA (Personal Package Archive).
 In order to use it, you have to adopt your package management sources.
 On the default Debian operating system, edit the file `sudo nano /etc/apt/sources.list` and add the lines:

     deb http://beagle.tuks.nl/debian jessie/
     deb-src http://beagle.tuks.nl/debian jessie/